As you're reading this guide, you're encouraged to play around with the examples to get a feel for the language.

 x[1]

-# Unpack the first two elements in the argument and multiply them
+# Unpack the first two elements in the value passed to the function and multiply them

 multiply_first_two = |(a, b, ...)| a * b